Business Savings Products – General Terms and Conditions

 3.3 If the Business fails to notify us in accordance with section 3.2 or if the Business acts fraudulently in relation to the Account, the Business will be liable for all losses.
 If the Business acts without reasonable care and losses are caused, the Business shall also be liable for them.

-3.4 Notwithstanding the above, we will not be liable for immediately correcting, refunding, restoring or redressing an unauthorised or incorrect payment transaction in cases where the error has been caused on account of any unforeseeable or abnormal circumstances beyond the our control.
+3.5 Notwithstanding the above, we will not be liable for immediately correcting, refunding, restoring or redressing an unauthorised or incorrect payment transaction in cases where the error has been caused on account of any unforeseeable or abnormal circumstances beyond our control.
+We will assess this on a case by case basis.

 4.1 The Business must take, and shall ensure that all users take, all reasonable security precautions to prevent misuse of the Account and any security details (including account details, security codes or secure personal information) and any other reasonable requirements that we notify to the Business in writing from time to time which allow the Business or any users connected with the Account to gain access to the Account.
 Failure to take reasonable security precautions may result in access to the Account, or additional services, being blocked and the Business being liable for any and all losses in accordance with section 3.3.
 Reasonable security precautions include not disclosing any security details to anyone (except when confirming, registering or resetting the security details for the Business with us); not disclosing or writing down the security details in any way that can be understood by someone else; not choosing security details which are easy to guess; and ensuring the security details for the Account are kept private at all times.

-4.2 If the security details for the Business are lost or stolen or any user connected with the Account thinks someone knows them or has used or tried to use them, the Business or the user must contact us immediately by calling us on 0330 380 1181.
+4.2 If the security details for the Business are lost or stolen or any user connected with the Account thinks someone knows them or has used or tried to use them, the Business or the user must contact us immediately by calling us on 0330 380 1181 (Monday to Friday, 9am to 5pm) or by emailing us at firstname.lastname@example.org.

 4.3 The Business shall co-operate with us by providing information or other assistance in connection with the loss or misuse of the security details.
 We may also give the police information about the Business, the Account or any users connected with the Account which we consider relevant to assist with any investigation of criminal activity.
 In some instances, we may ask the Business to contact the police in connection with suspicious or criminal activity on the Account.
 The Business agrees to give us, the police and other investigative and law enforcement agencies, its reasonable co-operation, if asked to do so.